 I have focused on proposing that SAP is a legacy.
 Its new products have turned out to be poor values had had a weak implementation history on accounts, as is covered in the article, How SAP is Now Strip Mining its Customers.
 It’s time to keep the ERP system, but stop buying so much from SAP.
 Our view on this is so emphatic that it is a primary theme on the Brightwork home page.

 Of course, that is radical to SAP customers.
-But really, none of what they said would happen with regards to the benefits of these new non-ERP systems worked out.
+But really, none of what they said would happen regarding the benefits of these new non-ERP systems worked out.
 It was, in total, a massive misallocation of resources into a failed strategy.
 But the customers that did this can’t admit the error.
 Interestingly, decision makers are very rarely held accountable for bad decisions, and how bad so many of these decisions are when analyzed in detail.

 Who Was Wrong and Who Was Right?